-Pirates of the Hidden Spirit: Cocktail Experience
+Pirates of the Hidden Spirit: Cocktail Experience (Permanently closed)

 Boozy buccaneers and sea-faring adventurers are invited aboard the Golden Hinde for a night of piratical mischief.
 That’s the Golden Hinde—as in the working replica of Sir Francis Drake’s famous 16th-century ship that’s been sitting in Southwark since the 1990s.
 Not some cheap plywood knockoff.